Home Baby Formula Breastfeeding vs Formula

 Breastfeeding Challenges

 Premature babies may have a difficult time breastfeeding because being underdeveloped makes it harder for them to coordinate suck, swallow and breathe actions.
-They may also need more nutrients that those occurring naturally in breast milk.
+They may also need more nutrients than those occurring naturally in breast milk.
 In these cases, your preemie’s doctor may recommend supplementing breast milk with preemie formula or exclusive formula feeding.

 Baby Formula Advantages